top of page

 • Lean's Value Stream Mapping does not consider information quality

-• Wasteful information affects all of Lean's 'eight wastes' including: defects, excess processing, overproduction, waiting, inventory, transportation, movement, and non-utilized talent.
+• Wasteful information affects all of Lean's recognized 'eight wastes': defects, excess processing, overproduction, waiting, inventory, transportation, movement, and non-utilized talent.

 Sales and service teams that communicate effectively are more successful: